INVENTIO – INVESTITIO – INNOVATIO

 In conclusion, although the scope of this amendment is limited to the emergency period, it is expected that the provisions in question, or at least the consistent practice based thereon will continue to apply following the effectiveness of the emergency provisions.
 Having regard thereto, a review of the remote work practice applied by the employers may be proposed, taking into account the obligations and rights imposed on the employers under this amendment.

 Should you have any questions or enquiries regarding the above or other labor law issues, Germus and Partners Attorneys At Law is at your entire disposal.
+Please get in contact on the form below.

 The information above possesses exclusively informative nature, therefore, it shall not be considered as legal advice of Germus and Partners Attorneys At Law, any attorneys or trainee lawyers thereof.